 It can help provide your home with a real luxury feeling,

-Underlay helps floors retain their appearance by reducing flattening.
+Underlay helps carpets retain their appearance by reducing flattening.

 Why is underlay needed?